Andrea Cornwall - Honorary Associate

 Professor Andrea Cornwall is a social anthropologist specialising in the anthropology of participation and democracy, masculinities, women's empowerment and women's rights, and sexualities.

-Andrea Cornwall is no longer a member of staff at IDS, however, she is an Honorary Associate and the Director of the Pathways of Women's Empowerment programme, which is hosted at the Participation, Power and Social Change Team at IDS.
+Andrea Cornwall is no longer a member of staff at IDS, however, she is an Honorary Associate and the Director of the Pathways of Women's Empowerment programme, which is hosted by the Participation Cluster at IDS.

 Sexuality and DevelopmentDevelopment 52.1 (2009)